StudentAP/Spring2020_GAME2338/Test_Plan.md

 Most of the tests done are completed through replicating the exploit.
 If it works than it is a passes and if it doesn't we need to find out why.

 ### Extent of Testing

-Full or partial testing and explanation
+Full testing is required.
+Since any problem that is claim to exist must be backed up with as much data as possible.

 ### Constraints

-Describe any test condition constraints such as interfaces or data
+The only constraint is how old the game is.
+The game is has already gone through a lot of changes whatever was broken then maybe not exist now.